Checklist for renting a property in Amsterdam

 Read more

 You need to provide ID and proof of income.
 The list below contains the documents we require.
-A separate E-mail will invite you to sign up to our digital safe, into which you can securely upload your personal details.
+A separate e-mail will invite you to sign up to our digital vault, into which you can securely upload your personal information.
 We will inform you if any additional documentation is required.

 Required documents according to situation: